-- Child intentionally hits, kicks or bites another child. - Member of staff asks both children and other witnesses to sit separately and record/ relate their individual account of what has happened. - It is ascertained that the physical assault has happened. - The child who has hurt another child will apologise to them and stay inside for the following break time.
-The incident will be recorded and parents informed.

-- If a child is responsible for further incidents involving hurting other children, they will additionally work away from their classmates for the remainder of the morning/ afternoon.
-Incidents are recorded in the Behaviour Log and parent informed. - Ongoing incidents may result in internal exclusion/ lunchtime or fixed period exclusions.
+- Child intentionally hits, kicks or bites another child. - Member of staff asks both children and other witnesses to sit separately and record/ relate their individual account of what has happened. - It is ascertained that the physical assault has happened. - The child who has assaulted another child will apologise to them and stay inside for the following break time.
+The incident will be recorded on CPOMS and parents informed. - If a child is responsible for further assaults on children, they will additionally work away from their classmates for the remainder of the morning/ afternoon.
+Incidents are recorded on CPOMS and parents informed. - Ongoing incidents may result in internal suspension/ lunchtime or fixed period suspensions.

-Response to serious violent or aggressive behavior
+Response to serious violent or aggressive behaviour